hanuljeon95/hanuljeon95.github.io/index.md

 ---
-layout: page
+layout: default
-title: About
+title: About me
-permalink: /about/
 ---

 My name is Hanul Jeon.
 I am currently a master's student in Mathematics at Seoul National University.
 I am interested in logic, especially set theory and constructive mathematics.